 - Increased risk of stroke

-Many people may write these symptoms off as being a comparatively low risk.
-After all, they’re healthy enough.
-Maybe they’ll deal with those problems later.
-If you’ve been putting off treating your sleep apnea, however, you may start to recognize some of these other common symptoms.
+Many people may write these symptoms off as being a comparatively low risk, especially if they’re otherwise healthy.
+If you’ve been putting off treating your sleep apnea, however, you may start to recognize some of these other common symptoms:

 - Increased memory loss